 What is an Initial Coin Offering (ICO)?

-The main advantage of ICOs is that it removes intermediaries from the capital-raising process and creates direct connections between the companies and investors.
+The main advantage of ICOs is that they remove intermediaries from the capital-raising process and create direct connections between the company and investors.
 In addition, the interests of both parties are aligned.

 Types of Initial Coin Offerings